(CIP Code: 51.2604)

 American College of Sports Medicine (ACSM): Personal Trainer

-(Upon passing their specific exam, they will receive their certification after receiving their diploma and turning 18 years of age)
+(Upon passing their specific exam, they will receive their certificate after receiving their high-school diploma and turning 18 years of age)

 Preparation to pursue post-secondary degrees and certifications

 - Researching various health professions and post-secondary programs to find the best fit for each student

 - Staff will assist 2nd and 3rd year students with finding opportunities to fulfill pre-requisites for admission into post-secondary program.

 - Helping students network with health care facilities and providers for shadowing and observation hours.
 (Most health related programs require 10-20 observation hours in multiple settings prior to admission)